 The serving women looked very, very uncomfortable about that concept.

 “Or not. . . .”
-Siri said, sighing and turning around as the women hurried up, again covering the sky with their pavillion.
+Siri said, sighing and turning around as the women hurried up, again covering the sky with their pavilion.

 They were probably right--walking was a bad idea.
 Particularly since she’d eventually chosen a dress with such a long train.
-The neck was a bit lower than anything she’d worn before, and it had no sleeves, but that had only let her feel the rain more acutely.
-It also had a curious design that exposed the front of her legs with only a short skirt, coming down to a few inches above her knees, despite the long back.
+Despite her hesitance back in the palace, she’d eventually chosen a dress far more daring than anything she’d ever worn.
+The neckline was a bit low, and it had no sleeves.
+It also had a curious shape that covered the front of her legs with only a short skirt, yet had a long dress in the back.
 She’d picked it half because of the novelty, though she blushed every time she thought of how much leg it showed.

-Still, as she was growing more confident telling herself, she was in Hallandren now.
+Still--as she was growing more confident telling herself--she was in Hallandren now.
 She could do things like they did, and it would be perfectly all right.

-Soon, they arrived at the roundbuilding, and her porters carried her up the ramp into it.
-Siri was interested to see that it had not ceiling, and had a sand-covered floor below.
+Soon, they arrived at the round building, and her porters carried her up the ramp into it.
+Siri was interested to see that it had no ceiling, and had a sand-covered floor.

 Just above the floor, a colorful group of people were gathering in a series of benches.
-Though many of them carried umbrellas, many were heedless of the light rain, chatting amiably amongst themselves.
-Siri smiled at the collection; a hundred different colors and as many different styles were represented in the people she passed.
-True, many of them were bright enough to be a little off-putting.
-However, for an entire week the only people she’d seen--save Bluefingers--had worn the exact same colors as everyone else.
+Though some of them carried umbrellas, many were heedless of the light rain, chatting amiably amongst themselves.
+Siri smiled at the collection; a hundred different colors and as many different clothing styles were represented in the people she passed.
+For an entire week, the only people she’d seen--save Bluefingers--had worn the exact same colors as everyone else.
 It was good to see some variety again, even if that variety was a little bit garish.

-Her porters carried her up to a large stone cleft built into the side of the building, above the common seats.
-Here, her women took the pavilion and slid its poles into slots in the stone, letting it stand freely to cover the entire box with its cloth.
+Her porters carried her up to a large stone cleft built into the side of the building.
+Here, her women took the pavilion and slid its poles into slots in the stone, letting it stand freely to cover the entire box.
 Servants soon scuttled about, bringing out chairs and pulling free their protective wrappings so that Siri wouldn’t have to sit on a damp cushion.

 Her porters put her down, and she stepped free from the chair.
-She turned, regarding the people outside, but frowned to herself.
+She turned, frowning.
 She was finally free of the palace.
 And yet, it appeared as if she were going to have to sit above and distant from the people.
-Even the other Gods--which she could only assume were in the other pavilioned boxes--were distant from her, separated by walls.
+Even the other Gods--which she assumed were in the other pavilioned boxes--were distant from her, separated by walls.

-How is it that they can make me fell alone, even when surrounded by hundreds of people?
+How is it that they can make me feel alone, even when surrounded by hundreds of people?

 She turned to one of her serving women.
 “The God King.
 Where is he?”